Passion, drive,

-The National Youth Poet Laureate (YPL) Competition is a program championed by Urban Word NYC.
-The program identifies influential youth poets with a history of artistic success, civic and community engagement, social justice initiatives, and leadership.
+The National Youth Poet Laureate (YPL) Competition, championed by Urban Word NYC, identifies influential youth poets with a history of artistic success, civic and community engagement, social justice initiatives, and leadership.

-The 2023 Nebraska YPL will receive: $1,000—up to $2,000—towards a community engagement project of their design, year-long guidance from a creative and civic mentor, chapbook under the NWC Press, at least six public readings in Nebraska, and eligibility to participate in regional and national YPL competition.
+The 2025 Nebraska YPL will receive: $1,000—up to $2,000—towards a community engagement project of their design, year-long guidance from a creative and civic mentor, chapbook under the NWC Press, at least six public readings in Nebraska, and eligibility to participate in the regional and national YPL competitions.

 We seek applications from young people who demonstrate both artistic excellence in poetry, and a commitment to civic engagement and social justice, as exemplified through a resumé and brief essay.